 Skipping repetitive page content via skip links is also possible on every page.
 Skip links allow you to bypass persistent header links and jump directly to main content.
 On the results page, there are additional skip links before the result items that let you jump directory to the filter options and highlighted content areas.

 The ProQuest platform is built to be responsive, meaning that regardless of the device you are using or the zoom level set in your browser, interface elements and content will reflow.
 This means that text will be legible, controls will be usable, and content will not require scrolling in multiple directions.
-Note that some content in PDF format does not reflow due to the nature of PDF formatting (see next section).
+Note that some content in PDF format does not reflow due to the nature of the PDF formatting (see next section).

 Accessibility of various formats and content types